-Here is an email question from Abby in Millersville, Maryland.
-Pastor John, in the past few years I have heard from several former protestant friends — twenty-somethings — from a variety of evangelical denominations that they are joining the Catholic church.
-Some of these friends are saying that they place a higher value on tradition on Scripture.
-They are people with whom I spent ministering and studying Scripture.
+Here is an email question from Abby in Millersville, Maryland: “Pastor John, in the past few years I have heard from several former Protestant friends — twentysomethings — from a variety of evangelical denominations that they are joining the Catholic Church.
+Some of these friends are saying that they place a higher value on tradition than on Scripture.
+They are people with whom I spent time ministering and studying Scripture.
 What is going on here?
-Are these just non-believers who are being weeded from the fold?
-And what do you say, pastor John?
+Are these just nonbelievers who are being weeded from the fold?”
+What do you say, Pastor John?

-It would be way too rash to say that everyone who makes the trek from Protestantism to Roman Catholicism are unbelievers who are being weeded out of the fold.
-There are just too many different kinds of reasons and the stories are never over in this life.
+It would be way too rash to say that everyone who makes the trek from Protestantism to Roman Catholicism is an unbeliever who is being weeded out of the fold.
+There are just too many different kinds of reasons, and the stories are never over in this life.
 So if a person goes this way or that way, you don’t know where they are going to end up.
-So don’t write them off in either case.
+Don’t write them off in either case.

-But for me, Tony, even though I sympathize with every one of those, my heart longs for seriousness, longs for roots, longs for intellectual and artistic richness and loves true authority, nevertheless, questions remain, don’t they?
+But for me, even though I sympathize with every one of those — my heart longs for seriousness, longs for roots, longs for intellectual and artistic richness and loves true authority — nevertheless, questions remain, don’t they?

 Are the teachings of the Roman Catholic Church biblical?
-And my answer is: Too many of them are not:
+And my answer is, too many of them are not:

 - I think the Roman Church gets it wrong on justification.

 - I think they get it wrong on the mass and the dispensing of grace.